Fall of the Western Roman Empire: Geography

 A. H. M. Jones has pointed out that the earlier scholarly views are Western.
 Most of the weaknesses discussed by scholars were "common to both halves of the empire", with Christianity even more prevalent in the East than the West.
 Religious disputes were bitter, bureaucracy corrupt and extortionate, it had a caste system, and land fell out of use in the East just as it had in the West.
 Yet the East stood its ground in the fifth century, fought back in the sixth, and even recovered some territory in the seventh.
 The East had only one apparent advantage: geography.
 It was less vulnerable, strategically, than the West.
 The narrowest sea crossing to its core territories was protected from the northern barbarians by the fortifications and the sea and land forces of Constantinople, while the European frontier from the mouth of the Rhine to that of the Danube is some 2000 kilometres great-circle distance and could be crossed with much less difficulty.
-"The devastations of the barbarians impoverished and depopulated the [Western] frontier provinces, and their unceasing pressure imposed on the empire a burden of defense which overstrained its administrative machinery and its economic resources. ... [playing] a major part in the fall of the West".
+"The devastations of the barbarians impoverished and depopulated the [Western] frontier provinces, and their unceasing pressure imposed on the empire a burden of defense which overstrained its administrative machinery and its economic resources... [playing] a major part in the fall of the West".

 Height of power, systematic weaknesses as direct causes

 The Roman Empire reached its greatest geographical extent under Trajan (r.
 98–117), who ruled a prosperous state that stretched from Armenia to the Atlantic Ocean.
 The Empire had large numbers of trained, supplied, and disciplined soldiers, drawn from a growing population.
 It had a comprehensive civil administration based in thriving cities with effective control over public finances.
 The literate elite considered theirs to be the only worthwhile form of civilization, giving the Empire ideological legitimacy and a cultural unity based on comprehensive familiarity with Greek and Roman literature and rhetoric.
 The Empire's power allowed it to maintain extreme differences of wealth and status.
-André Piganiol writes that in Late Antiquity, "The unheard-of luxury of the wealthy contrasts brutally with the misery of the poor, which reaches utter beggary".
 Its wide-ranging trade networks permitted even modest households to use goods made by professionals far away.